How much is PMI on a mortgage?

 That’s easy for FHA, VA, and USDA loans because each of those has its own flat-rates.
 But it’s more complicated for conventional mortgages because your credit score and other factors are going to play a part in the math.

-So, with these conventional ones, you can’t be certain how much your PMI is going to cost you until you actually apply to multiple lenders and receive quotes.
+So, with these conventional ones, you can’t be certain how much your PMI premiums will cost you until you actually apply to multiple lenders and receive quotes.

 But you probably have a fair idea of your credit score and down payment.
 And, if you have 800+ credit and 10% down, you might assume you’re going to pay the lowest rate (0.19% annually) or close to it.
 Meanwhile, if your is 620-640, you might expect to pay the highest (1.86% annually) or close to it.
 And, if your score is somewhere close to the middle, you could use 1% as a rough guide, while expecting the final number to be a bit higher or lower.